zorael/kameloso/README.md

  kameloso | Stopwatch stopped after 1 hour, 48 minutes and 10 seconds.

       you | !time
- kameloso | The time is currently 12:04 locally.
+ kameloso | The time is currently 11:04 locally.
-      you | !time Europe/Stockholm
+      you | !time Europe/London
- kameloso | The time is currently 11:04 in Europe/Stockholm.
+ kameloso | The time is currently 10:04 in Europe/London.
       you | !time Tokyo
- kameloso | The time is currently 20:05 in Tokyo.
+ kameloso | The time is currently 18:05 in Tokyo.
       you | !setzone Helsinki
  kameloso | Timezone changed to Europe/Helsinki.
       you | !time
- kameloso | The time is currently 12:04 in Europe/Helsinki.
+ kameloso | The time is currently 12:05 in Europe/Helsinki.
 ```

 ### Online help and commands